Edmondo Lupieri

 Edmondo F. Lupieri (born 10 November 1950 in Turin) is an Italian New Testament scholar.
 He is an alumnus of the University of Pisa, where he earned the Laurea in Classical Studies with the distinction of summa cum laude, and of the Scuola Normale Superiore di Pisa, where he earned the Licenza in Lettere.
 He taught at the universities of Rome, Turin, and Udine.
-From 2006-2025, he held the John Cardinal Cody Endowed Chair at Loyola University Chicago, where he taught New Testament and Early Christianity (Emeritus since July 2025).
+From 2006 to 2025, he held the John Cardinal Cody Endowed Chair at Loyola University Chicago, where he taught New Testament and Early Christianity (Emeritus since July 2025).

 He has published books and articles on New Testament, Early Christianity, Christian and non-Christian Gnosticism, various phenomena of religious Syncretism involving Christian elements, modern and contemporary Christian history.